neoxnitro/webui-yt-dlp/README.md

 ### Installation (with docker)

-This release use Alpine image, edit the "docker-compose.yml" file to change listening port (default is 8585) The DockerFile describe all needed package, so nothing to install localy, Docker will do everything for you ;)
 ```php
    sudo docker-compose up --remove-orphans --build
 ```

+This release use Alpine image, to changes the default listening port (8585) edit the **docker-compose.yml** file

+The **DockerFile** contains all required packages and tools, thus nothing to install locally, Docker will do everything for you inside a container ;)

 N.B a cron task was present to wipe the donwloaded files every nigth at 3am